jamfesteq/web/content/expansions/8-oow/dark-reign.md

 ## Step 3
 Next are two raids from Captain Aleeth Zyrv in Lavastorm Mountains.
 - Goblin Dojo (24 Player)
+  - Issue 179 -- Raid will not initiate until at least six PCs in zone - not solo friendly
 - Guardian of the Sands (42 Player)
 - You’ll need a minimum of 6 players to request them.
 You can use offline characters if needed.
 Goblin Dojo (24 Player) will need 6 real characters inside the raid to begin the event.